kushidesign/kushi/README.md

 ```

 <br>
-In all three examples above, the `sx` macro would return the following attribute map with an auto-generated value for the `class` attribute:
+In all three examples above, the `sx` macro would return the following attribute map with an auto-generated, hashed value for the `class` attribute:

 ```Clojure
 {:class "_680769808"